jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     |lc_analysis_buffer_adjust_png|

-    *   *Warning:* The automatic buffer determation can be wrong!
+    *   *Warning:* The automatic buffer determination can be wrong!
 Always be sure to manually inspect the region it picked.
 In particular, large flat leading edge shoulders next to the main peak can look like a baseline region to the algorithm, and will often mistakenly be picked.